TUMFTM/REVOL-E-TION/README.md

-# MG_EV_Opti
+# REVOL-E-TION
-Minigrid (MG) & Electric Vehicle (EV) Toolset
+Resilient Electric Vehicle Optimization model for Local Energy Transition

-This toolset is designed to estimate technoeconomic potentials of electric vehicle integration into localized power systems such as mini- and microgrids.
+This toolset is designed to optimize and estimate technoeconomic potentials of electric vehicle integration into local energy systems such as mini- and microgrids, company sites, apartment blocks or single homes.

 #### Created by
 Philipp Rosner, M.Sc.